circlesland/circles-platform/packages/omo-ucan/readme.md

 # UCANs for NodeJS
 Provides functions to create and validate UCANs.

+*Warning: This is still work in progress (It doesn't yet validate the 'fct', 'rsc', 'prf' and 'ptc' claims).*
 ### Create a UCAN
 ```typescript
 const crypto = require('crypto');